 Wetlands.

 Some of the wetlands that are well known for birding tours in Rwanda include Rugezi, Akanyaru and Nyabarongo.
-Rugezi Marsh is well known for the grauer’s swamp warbler, grey crowned cranes, papyrus canary, and papyrus yellow warbler bird species.
+Rugezi Marsh is well known for the Grauer’s Swamp Warbler, Grey-crowned Cranes, Papyrus Canary, and Papyrus Yellow Warbler bird species.
 The wetlands have a papyrus cover that is best habitat for water birds and other bird species.

 Other than these birding spots, bird watchers can also visit Kigali city as it has maintained the green cover in the city which act s as a home for the birds, Giswati-Mukura National Park west of Rwanda, just north of Lake Kivu among other places to enjoy unmatched views and take spectacular photography of bird species.

-East Africa as a region is one of the top bird destinations for tourists mainly supported by its eco-system and favorable climate.
+East Africa as a region is one of the top birding destinations for tourists mainly supported by its eco-system and favorable climate.
 Any bird lover should not skip checking out some of the top birding spots East Africa has to offer.